AdobeDocs/experience-manager-65.en/help/forms/using/cm-troubleshooting.md

 One of the following errors displayed when saving a letter:

 * Data binding not present for the text module
-* Please provide the property information needed for the following
+* Provide the property information needed for the following

 ### Reason {#reason}